School of Nursing

 488 Practicum in Nursing: Health Services Improvement Work Experience (3).
 Prerequisites, NURS 254 and 364.
 Majors only.
 Certification as a Nurse Aide I and Nurse Aide II are recommended.
 Practice in health care settings is the course focus.
 Students participate in a reflective experience that provides the context to integrate classroom and experiential learning into an evolving professional identity.

 489 Practicum in Nursing: Global Health Experience (3).
-Prerequisites, NURS 254 and 364.
+Prerequisites, NURS 254, 364, and two of the following: 470, 472, 477, 479, 591.
 Majors only.
-Certification as a Nurse Aide I and Nurse Aide II are recommended.
+Certifications as a Nurse Aide I and Nurse Aide II are recommended.
 Practice in global health care settings is the course focus.
 Students participate in a reflective experience that provides the context to integrate classroom and experiential learning into an evolving professional identity.

 491 Improving Nursing Practice: Application of Concepts, Theories, and Research (3).
 Majors only.
 This course emphasizes analysis of clinical problems that affect the nursing care of selected populations.
 Students also apply the nursing process, therapeutic communication skills, and teaching-learning principles in clinical situations.